-Community Systems, Inc. is a four-state family of non-profit, tax exempt corporations whose MISSION is: helping persons with disabilities to find happiness in their own homes, in their personal relationships, and as contributing members of their community.
+At Community Systems, Inc., we help persons with disabilities find happiness in their own homes, in their personal relationships, and as contributing members of their community.

-At Community Systems, Inc., we excel at helping persons with disabilities find happiness in their own homes, in their personal relationships and as contributing members of their community.
+Community Systems, Inc. is a four-state family of non-profit, tax exempt corporations whose mission is helping persons with disabilities to find happiness in their own homes, in their personal relationships, and as contributing members of their community.

-Our results driven approach leads to lower social costs and a stronger, healthier community.
+Our results-driven approach leads to lower social costs and a stronger, healthier community.

 We are distinctive for our:

 - dedication to individual supports planned one person at a time

 - tenacity in helping persons with challenges to find success

 - commitment to remain abreast of best practice, and our

 - staunch belief that no one with disabilities need live in an institution.

 In 1998, we asked an interview panel what additional support we could provide for their loved ones.
 One mother simply replied, “All I want is for Kathy to be happy.”